zhanghongce/TACAS-artifact/README.md

       study.

       NOTE:
-         * This example is intended to mimic the execution unit in the back-end of an in-order processor pipeline.
+         * This pipeline case is a simple version of the back-end of an in-order processor pipeline.
 It contains 3 pipeline stages and there are also forwarding network implemented as shown below.
 To aid forwarding, there is also